conda-incubator/conda-store/docs/user_guide.md

 ### Conda Pack Archive

-[conda-pack](https://conda.github.io/conda-pack/) is a package for crating tarballs of given conda environments.
+[conda-pack](https://conda.github.io/conda-pack/) is a package for creating tarballs of given conda environments.
 Creating a conda archive is not as simple as packing and unpacking a given directory.
-This is do to the base path for the environment that may change. [conda-pack](https://conda.github.io/conda-pack/) handles all of these issues.
+This is due to the base path for the environment that may change. [conda-pack](https://conda.github.io/conda-pack/) handles all of these issues.
 Click the `archive` button and download the given environment.
 The size of the archive will be less than the size seen